-The Chief Health Officer has recently issued a public health direction (CHO direction) making it mandatory to carry and wear a face mask in many public places in Greater Brisbane.
+The Chief Health Officer has issued a public health direction (CHO direction) making it mandatory to carry and wear a face mask in many public places.
+For more information refer to the Queensland Government website.

 What if I can’t wear a face mask for medical reasons?

-There is also an exemption for people undergoing medical care or treatment which require that no face mask be worn.
+There is also an exemption for people undergoing medical care or treatment that requires that no face mask be worn.

 In all cases, the exemption only applies for as long as the person has the medical condition or is receiving the medical treatment.
 If the condition resolves then you will need to wear a face mask.